Whistle in the Dark

 From the bestselling author of Elizabeth is Missing

-Penguin presents the audiobook edition of Whistle in the Dark by Emma Healey, read by Julia Deakin and Laura Aikman.
+Penguin presents the audiobook edition of Whistle in the Dark by Emma Healey.

 Jen's fifteen-year-old daughter goes missing for four agonizing days.
 When Lana is found, unharmed, in the middle of the desolate countryside, everyone thinks the worst is over.
-But Lana refuses to tell anyone what happened, and the police think the case is closed.
-The once-happy, loving family returns to London, where things start to fall apart.
-Lana begins acting strangely: refusing to go to school, and sleeping with the light on.
+But Lana refuses to tell anyone what happened, and police draw a blank.
+The once-happy, loving family return to London where things start to fall apart.
+Lana begins acting strangely: making secretive phone calls, hiding books under her bed, sleeping with the light on.

 Observer on 'Elizabeth is Missing'